leemonade/leemons-docs/docs/src/dev-docs/packages/leemons/README.md

 # leemons

-leemons is the main package where the magic occurs, is the core of all the app.
+The leemons package is the core, where all the logic is done, from server set-up to model standardization.

 ## CLI